 When you think of flannel, you probably envision rainy days and cups of piping hot coffee.
 It's natural imagery that ties into a bygone era–a time when grunge music was the soundtrack of your life and casual garb reigned supreme.
 The beauty of the humble flannel shirt is that it never really went out of style.
 Even with the 1990s well and truly entrenched in the annals of fashion history, the softest shirt in the game remained true to us all.
 It's still here, adding all kinds of warmth and coziness to the chilliest days of the year.
 But flannel isn't relegated merely to tops.
 Today, it's as ubiquitous as ever, appearing on everything from cute pajamas to toasty blankets.
 What's perhaps most surprising, however, is flannel's deep versatility.
 No longer do you need to take your style inspiration from what you might have worn in 1995.
-These unexpected looks are sure to give you something new to try for the season.
+Here are a few cute ways to wear a flannel shirt all year long.

 Flannel is nothing if not a workhorse.
 There are few materials out there that are as capable of warming you up and looking fashionable at the same time–all without weighing you down with unnecessary volume.
 That's precisely why flannel is such a dream to wear at the first sign of fall.
 You can maximize its warming potential by treating it as the ultimate layering piece.
 An easy way to do that is to wear it beneath a cozy vest, slip into a pair of skinny jeans, and finish with a pair of neutral suede booties.
 The look is quintessentially autumnal, and you'll feel both comfortable and pulled together.
 If it's colder outside, try wearing your flannel shirt beneath a cropped moto jacket for cool off-duty vibes.
 When the weather doesn't warrant anything on top of your flannel, treat your shirt as the jacket instead by wearing it unbuttoned over a light, slightly longer tee.